 Download this full page flyer that includes the local Humboldt County DHHS Service Center phone number, a list of services available through it, and the new call center hours, which are Monday through Friday 7:30am to 5:30 pm, including lunch hour.
 Please use this phone number (1-877-410-8809) when communicating the local DHHS phone number to clients.
 Click here to download the updated flyer in English and Spanish.
 Also, if interested in it as a poster to display, click here to dowload it as an 11x17 poster in English and Spanish.

-DHHS Mobile Engagement Vehicle schedule can be downloaded from our Mobile Produce Pantry webpage.
-The Mobile Engagement Vehicle (MEV) provides an array of County services, including help applying for County programs such as CalFresh.
-The MEV travels to communities in various parts of Humboldt County to bring services closer to home.
-Food for People's Mobile Produce Pantry travels alongside the MEV, though the two sometimes have slightly differing schedules and sites.
-Please visit the Mobile Produce Pantry webpage and scroll down to the "More About the Mobile Produce Pantry" section to see the current MEV schedule specifically.
+DHHS Mobile Outreach Vehicle schedule can be downloaded from our Mobile Produce Pantry webpage.
+The Mobile Outreach Vehicle (MOV) provides an array of County services, including help applying for County programs such as CalFresh.
+The MOV travels to communities in various parts of Humboldt County to bring services closer to home.
+Food for People's Mobile Produce Pantry travels alongside the MOV, though the two sometimes have slightly differing schedules and sites.
+Please visit the Mobile Produce Pantry webpage for more information.

 The following links are also very useful: